 After a year of lockdowns, Covid-19 policies, and many people working from home, organizations call workers back to the office.
 But not everyone, and not all the time.
 In hybrid workplaces, most team members are at the office for a limited number of days and hours of the week.
 Some work only from home.
 Some only at the office.
 And many spend their working time at clients, coworking spaces, or coffee bars.

 But how should organizations manage that?
 When should everyone be at the office?
 How often should team members meet in person?
-What are the consequences for security, diversity, and performance?
-Can we still have static teams in a world of networked individuals?
-And how do we optimize creativity and productivity with team members spread across the country?
+What are the consequences for innovation, diversity, and performance?
+Can we still meet face-to-face if half the team is working remotely?
+How do we optimize creativity and productivity with team members spread across the country?

 OKRs, KPIs and the North Star Metric